-The VR District Standards include a provision limiting impervious areas outside of the building to 2,500 sf.
 The project property currently contains 12,244 sf of impervious area outside of the building and is an existing non-conformity.
-The proposed project will reduce impervious area outside of the building to 8,449 sf, and will not create new impervious areas beyond the existing areas.
+The proposed project will reduce impervious area outside of the building to 7,463 sf, and will not create new impervious areas beyond the existing pavement.
 Therefore, we believe that this is allowable under the Bylaw as the continuation of an existing nonconforming structure with no increase in the degree of nonconformance.